Seneca-BSA/bsa/docs/seh500/lab3.md

 1. Execute the code from step 6 then record the PSR flags.
 Copy and paste your code with PSR flags into Blackboard.

-1. Write a program that convert Celsius to Fahrenheit or from Fahrenheit to Celsius depending on the input.
+1. Write a program that converts Celsius to Fahrenheit or from Fahrenheit to Celsius depending on the input.
 If the input is above 32, it will assume the value is Fahrenheit and convert it to Celsius.
 If not, it will assume the value is Celsius and convert it to Fahrenheit.
-The input will be go into R0 and it will be the last two digits of your student number.
+The input will go into R0 and it will be the last two digits of your student number.
 Do NOT modify R0 afterward.
-Your code must be written in assembly with the output saved in a variable (labeled space in memory).
+Your code must be written in assembly with the output saved in a variable (labelled space in memory).
 You can use the following as your conversion equation.

     C = 5 * (F - 32) / 9

     F = (9 * C / 5) + 32

-1. For the code above, take a screenshot of your register bank, your memory space showing the variable then copy your code into Blackboard.
+1. For the code above, at the end of execution, take a screenshot of your register bank, and your memory space showing the variable then copy your code into Blackboard.

 ## Reference